Academic Writing

 Comment:

 All homework assignments are obligatory.
-All homework assignments must have been submitted before the last week of lectures in order to be admitted to the (final) exam.
+All homework assignments must be submitted before the last week of lectures in order to be admitted to the (final) exam.

 Week by Week Schedule